 It is assumed that without such an order, the person would not have acted in this way.

-Real Life Example of Obedience
+Real-Life Example of Obedience

-Adolf Eichmann was executed in 1962 for his part in organizing the Holocaust, in which six million Jewish people, as well as gypsies, communists and trade unionists were transported to death camps and murdered in Nazi Germany and surrounding countries under Nazi control.
+Adolf Eichmann was executed in 1962 for his part in organizing the Holocaust, in which six million Jewish people, as well as gypsies, communists, and trade unionists, were transported to death camps and murdered in Nazi Germany and surrounding countries under Nazi control.

-Eichmann was a logistical genius whose part in the Holocaust was the planning of the efficient collection, transportation and extermination of those to be killed.
-At his trial in 1961, Eichmann expressed surprise at being hated by Jewish people, saying that he had merely obeyed orders, and surely obeying orders could only be a good thing.
+Eichmann was a logistical genius whose part in the Holocaust was the planning of the efficient collection, transportation, and extermination of those to be killed.
+At his trial in 1961, Eichmann expressed surprise at being hated by Jewish people, saying that he had merely obeyed orders and that surely obeying orders could only be a good thing.

 Eichmann was declared sane by six psychiatrists, he had a normal family life and observers at his trial described him as very average.
-Given that there appears to be nothing particularly unusual about Eichmann, we must face the uncomfortable possibility that his behavior was the product of the social situation in which he found himself, and that under the right circumstances we may all be capable of monstrous acts.
+Given that there appears to be nothing particularly unusual about Eichmann, we must face the uncomfortable possibility that his behavior was the product of the social situation in which he found himself and that under the right circumstances, we may all be capable of monstrous acts.

-Following the Second World War – and in particular the Holocaust – psychologists set out to investigate the phenomenon of human obedience.
+Following the Second World War – and in particular, the Holocaust – psychologists set out to investigate the phenomenon of human obedience.
 Early attempts to explain the Holocaust had focused on the idea that there was something distinctive about German culture that had allowed the Holocaust to take place.

-In one of the most famous series of experiments in psychology Milgram (1963-74) demonstrated that most participants would give a helpless victim fatal electric shocks when ordered to.
-Milgram later ran a number of variations to the basic study, to find out more about the particular factors which might influence obedience.
+In one of the most famous series of experiments in psychology, Milgram (1963-74) demonstrated that most participants would give a helpless victim fatal electric shocks when ordered to.
+Milgram later ran a number of variations to the basic study to find out more about the particular factors which might influence obedience.